AsaKientz/covid-forecasting/README.md

 SEIR model - Infections and NY Infection data - "closest overlay; nonsense parameters"
 <div style="text-align:center"><img src="images/seir_fit_to_NY_infections-01.png" /></div>

-There is no fitting function in the code to attempt to fit the model to the data.
 This model doesn't give a good enough fit to the data to predict any usable date for answering the intial question.
-The the three rate parameters are adjusted.
+The three rate parameters don't seem to have a region of space to fit the data well.

 ## Next Steps
 - The SEIR model used to try to fit the data was overly simplistic given the expected lack of full reporting of infected persons (low test prevalence).